LZQ02rnd/RAGdollbot/README.md

 # RAGdollbot

-A Discord bot powered by RAG (Retrieval-Augmented Generation) that answers questions about your university club using a knowledge base.
+A Discord bot powered by RAG (Retrieval-Augmented Generation) that answers questions about your university club or any community server using a knowledge base.

 ## Features

-- 🤖 **Intelligent Q&A**: Ask questions about your club and get accurate answers based on your knowledge base
+- 🤖 **Intelligent Q&A**: Users can now ask questions about your club and get accurate answers based on your knowledge base instead of @Admins 24/7
-- 📚 **Knowledge Base**: Easy-to-manage text-based knowledge base
+- 📚 **Knowledge Base**: Easy-to-manage text-based knowledge base!
+Type in any info you want.
 - 🔍 **Semantic Search**: Uses embeddings to find the most relevant information
 - 💬 **Discord Integration**: Works seamlessly in Discord servers
-- ⚙️ **Admin Commands**: Manage and reload the knowledge base from Discord
+- ⚙️ **Admin Commands**: Manage and reload the knowledge base from Discord.

 ## Prerequisites